GRSupercool/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*

+bin   home            lib64       opt   sbin  tmp      vmlinuz.old boot  initrd.img      lost+found  proc  snap  usr
+dev   initrd.img.old  media       root  srv   var etc   lib             mnt         run   sys   vmlinuz

 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
-(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*
+(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*  /

 * Another special shortcut in Unix is the `~` location.
 This indicates the *user root* directory, meaning the top-most directory in the hierarchy that comes below your user account.
 Use `cd` to move to `~`. *Run `pwd` and paste the response here:*

 * Change directory into the `challenge_files` directory.
 Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?*

 * Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*

 * Press the up arrow on your keyboard. *What just happened?*

 * Press the up arrow a few more times. *What do you see?*

 * Run the `history` command. *What do you see?*

 ### Observing the System